KristjanESPERANTO/MagicMirror-3rd-Party-Modules/website/result.md

 ### [MMM-WeatherHourlyByDay by dWoolridge](https://github.com/dWoolridge/MMM-WeatherHourlyByDay)

-1. An error occurred while getting information from 'package.json': Error: Invalid version: "1.0"
+1. `package.json` issue: Invalid version: "1.0"
 2. Recommendation: The README seems not to have an update section (like `## Update`).
 Please add one ([basic instructions](https://github.com/MagicMirrorOrg/MagicMirror-3rd-Party-Modules/blob/main/guides/readme_bestpractices.md#Update-Instructions)).
 3. Recommendation: The README seems not to have an install section (like `## Installation`).
 Please add one ([basic instructions](https://github.com/MagicMirrorOrg/MagicMirror-3rd-Party-Modules/blob/main/guides/readme_bestpractices.md#Installation-Instructions)).
 4. Recommendation: There is no CHANGELOG file.
 It is recommended to add one ([example CHANGELOG file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/CHANGELOG.md)).